 |Tokyo, Hakone ryokan stay, Takayama's Old Town, Gassho Zukuri farmhouses of Shirakawa-go and Classical Kyoto|

 |Age restrictions: Everyone younger than 20 must be accompanied by a parent or guardian.|

 Upon arrival you will be met at Narita Airport or Haneda Airport and escorted by one of Rediscover Tours team members to your hotel in Tokyo by public transportation. (we can also arrange a private or shared shuttle).
 While at the airport they will validate your JR Rail Passes, make seat reservations, and answer any of your questions.

-Today you private guide will meet you in the lobby of your hotel and will show you Tokyo.
-You may wish to visit Harajuku for current kids, Ginza for up scale Tokyo, Akihabara for the latest electronics or Asakusa to see traditional Tokyo.
+Today your private guide will meet you in the lobby of your hotel and will show you Tokyo.
+You may wish to visit Harajuku for current kids, Ginza for upscale Tokyo, Akihabara for the latest electronics or Asakusa to see traditional Tokyo.

 Today you will take a day trip to Nikko to see where the first of the Tokugawa Shoguns is enshrined at Toshogu Shrine.
 You will also visit Taiyuinbyo, Rinnoji temple and other places before heading back to Tokyo for the night.

-Today you will have a chance to really explore Takayama or you can take a day trip to Hida Furukawa and possible take a cycling tour of rural Japan.
+Today you will have a chance to really explore Takayama or you can take a day trip to Hida Furukawa and possibly take a cycling tour of rural Japan.